klarkc/gw2api/README.md

 1. 4 cache files (*.json) should reside in your cache folder
 2. The website in the browser should display all events in my homeworld (Riverside [DE]), their regional occurrence and their status

-Now, go and develop some more, have fun!
+Now, go and develop some more, **have fun!**

 Troubleshooting
 ---------------
 There's not much troubleshooting at the moment.
-Your PHP installation will require _allow_url_fopen_ set to _On_ and your _localhost_ should be able to request resources from the internet.
+Your PHP installation will require *allow_url_fopen* set to *On* and your *localhost* should be able to request resources from the internet.
 If you get cache write errors, you should check whether the read/write settings for the ./cache directory are correctly set to 777.

 Important note
 --------------
-Though not required to run the API client, I have included a simple but solid caching mechanism to save bandwidth and both, your as well ArenaNet's resource.
+Though not required to run the API client, I have included a simple but solid filesystem caching mechanism, writing the JSON response to local files, to save bandwidth and both, yours as well ArenaNet's resources.
 Please use caching (especially while developing).
 Read the phpdoc comments to learn about the cache's requirements

 Disclaimer
 ----------